pensjonatus/flash-fiction/blog/running.md

 ---
-title: 'Running'
+title: Running
 date: '2015-08-10'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I went out to have breakfast with my friend Todd.
 We lived in a walk-around